 - Do not try to change the numbers or take the counter off the metal canister.
 The counter cannot be reset, and it is permanently attached to the metal canister.

 - The dark orange plastic actuator sprays the medicine from the metal canister.
-The plastic actuator has a protective cap that covers the mouthpiece.
+The plastic actuator has a peach protective cap that covers the mouthpiece.
 See Figure A. Keep the protective cap on the mouthpiece when the metal canister is not in use.
-The strap keeps the cap attached to the plastic actuator.

 - Do not use the plastic actuator with a canister of medicine from any other inhaler.